MussaCharles/XCFrameworkScripts/README.md

 # XCFrameworkScripts
 Useful Scripts used to build XCFramework and links to related tools.

+# Introduction
+The following scripts can be copy pasted to terminal (Make sure you are inside a project folder) and produce .framework then the final script is used to combine the individual generated archives into single .XCFramework ready for distribution.

 # Build for iOS iPhone (Release)

 ```shell